 This course will give students tools to conduct their own research about why and how domiciles and their contents expressed meaning for their inhabitants and society, and how we in the 21st century might come to understand these relics of the past.
 As the culmination of the course each student will choose a topic--anywhere from exploring special qualities found in a single object or work of art in a domicile to identifying unusual properties in architecture of a palace with a public function--and develop a prospectus for a research project.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive and collaborative research with faculty.
 It is open to sophomores interested in research.

 Admission with consent of the instructor.
 Limited to six sophomores.
 Spring semester.
-Professor Courtright.2013-14: Offered in Spring 2014
+Professor Courtright.2018-19: Not offered

 This course is focused on developing research skills within a multidisciplinary and international context.
 We will begin with the question debated by neurologists and others: What constitutes a sense?
 Aristotle identified the five senses of sight, hearing, touch, smell, and taste, but research in many fields identifies a number of additional senses that include nociception (the sense of pain), the sense of time, equilibrioception (the sense of balance), proprioception (the sense of where your body is in space), kinesthesia (the sense of joint and muscle motion and acceleration), thermoception (the sense of temperature differences), and magnetoception (the sense of direction), as well as the interoceptive senses (the internal senses of respiration, heartbeat, hunger, and the need for digestive elimination), among others.